-Professional experience supports the conclusion that the fuel models present have comparably, the most significant influence on WH levels.
+Professional experience supports the conclusion that the fuel models present have a significant influence on WHR levels.
 Close examination of the CALVEG types contained within the digital database covering the study showed that they align to four distinctly different fuel models.
-Assessment of the study area resulted in a high category WH level for the fuel models.
+Assessment of the study area resulted in a high category WHR level for the fuel models.
 Further details on this assessment are in the full report located in the Appendix.